italktocomputers/MezeyLinux/README.md

 We will be using the tool fdisk to partition our new hard drive.
 You can technically use a different tool to partition your hard drive as long as you are able to create a Master Boot Record and a partition.

+> **Note**
+>
-**\>>> Since we need to download, extract and build the Linux Kernel, as well as setup Mezey GNU/Linux, this disk should be at least 30 GB.**
+> Since we need to download, extract and build the Linux Kernel, as well as setup Mezey GNU/Linux, this disk should be at least 30 GB.

 To start fdisk, run the command: